blueedgetechno/win11React/README.md

 # Why

 WHY NOT?
-Why not just waste a week of your life creating a react project just to coverup your insecurities of how incompetent you are.
-Just Why not!
+Why not just waste a week of your life creating a React project, just to cover up your insecurities of how incompetent you are.
+Just why not!

 # Features
 - [x] Start Menu, Search Menu and Widgets